 The Pacific Northwest immediately began to inspire my artwork.
 I started creating collage work with found papers & botanical drawings under the name A Tea Leaf.
 I also got interested in the idea of making my art/designs wearable and began learning about jewelry making.
 I found that jewelry allowed me to explore art from a whole new perspective.
 I was addicted!

 Today, A Tea Leaf jewelry is still inspired by nature and exploring the Pacific Northwest as well as vintage touches.
-As a "one woman shop", I do it all: from concept to creation to packaging and shipping.
-It all happens from A Tea Leaf HQ (my apartment).

-Any new exciting news you'd like to share with our readers?
+Any exciting news you'd like to share?

 One of my illustrations was just featured on the set of the HBO show 'Big Little Lies' (starring Reese Witherspoon, Nicole Kidman, and Adam Scott)!

 What are some projects you hope to tackle in the future?

 Some new jewelry collections that I'm working on are combining my cut-out brass pieces with stones and other objects.
 I'm also going to start making some new smaller dainty post earrings.

 My work is inspired by nature in the Pacific Northwest and vintage design styles like Art Deco and Art Nouveau.

 Are you diving into any good books, shows, or podcasts lately?

 I'm really liking the new show "Making It" with Amy Poehler and Nick Offerman.
 Parks & Rec is one of my all time favorites so it's neat to see Amy & Nick mixed with crafty goodness.
 I like to keep up with Sea Lemon on YouTube too: https://www.youtube.com/user/SeaLemonDIY.
 And getting crafty with the Felt Decorations book by my friend Rachel Beyer: https://www.rachelbeyer.com/shop/felt-decorations-book